AGoodSite/AGoodSite.github.io/_pages/teaching.md

 I have also mentored undergraduate students through reading groups and research projects.
 I attend teaching workshops and seminars to improve my teaching, which to me is a lifelong goal.
 This is just the beginning.

+<h2> Pedagogical training </h2>

+- Certification - Art and Science of Healthy Pedagogy XCITE, Spring 2024.

+This workshop trained us in strategies for fostering caring, creative, and inclusive classroom environments, with sessions on accessible education technology, Culturally Responsive Teaching, and Trauma-Aware Teaching.

+- Pedagogy Workshops -

+XCITE Information Literacy Assesment, Teaching Week Fall 2024

+Student Disability Resource Center, Disability Ally Workshop, Fall 2024

+Academy of Distinguished Teaching Workshop: Creating Assignments and Exams that Foster Learning and Growth, Fall 2024

+- UCR Diversity Seminar - Fall 2020, Winter 2022.

+We discuss evidence-based strategies for developing a culture of inclusivity and equity within the mathematical community.

+- Education Seminar - Winter 2021, Winter 2025.

+We discuss literature and research on mathematical education and teaching practices.

+<h2> Mentorship </h2>
+- Reading Courses - Led courses on algebraic geometry, category theory, and sheaf theory; collaborated on a senior thesis project.

+We worked on reading the first two chapters of Vakil's lecture notes on algebraic geometry.
+Both of the undergraduate students transitioned to graduate programs in mathematics.

+- Research Project - Led Math 197 project on Newton Polytopes of plane curves, Spring 2024.

+The students studied combinatorial aspects of algebraic geometry.
+They presented their work to the faculty and their peers.

+<h2> Professional service </h2>

+- Summer Associate Instructor Preparation Workshop -  UCR, 2025, organizer
+- How to Choose an Advisor Workshop - UCR, 2025, organizer
+- Professional Support Committee for Teaching Assistants at UCR, 2024-2025.
+- UCR Teaching Workshop, Inclusive and Engaging Teaching, Panelist 2024.
+- UCR Teaching Workshop, Productive Teaching Teams, Panelist 2022.

 <h1> Courses Taught: </h1>

 <h2> As a primary instructor </h2>